Quitting breastfeeding

 The present:

 Nowadays we have ‘fetching’ nursing covers to conceal the fact that we are breastfeeding.
 They come with even more fetching brand names, such as ‘Udder Covers’ and ‘Hooter Hiders’.
-A fellow parenting blog has listed the ways in which such nursing covers do breastfeeding a disservice (see here).
+To save me the trouble, a fellow parenting blog has listed the ways in which such nursing covers do breastfeeding a disservice (see here).

 Measuring intake